Ogatayoru/compuational_physics_N2015301020145/Exercise_04_ch1.5.md

 ![](http://latex.codecogs.com/gif.latex?N_{B}(i+1)=N_{B}(i)+\frac{dt}{\tau}\left(N_{A}(i)-N_{B}(i)\right)),

-As long as the time step is selected narrowly enough, the result will actually gets close to that of the exact solution as possible as we expected.Here I give [the source code](https://github.com/Ogatayoru/compuational_physics_N2015301020145/blob/master/source_code_01) of the program that employs the Euler method to compute the solution of the exercise 1.5.
+As long as the time step is selected narrowly enough, the result will actually gets close to that of the exact solution as possible as we expected.
+Here I give [the source code](https://github.com/Ogatayoru/compuational_physics_N2015301020145/blob/master/source_code_01) of the program that employs the Euler method to compute the solution of the exercise 1.5.

 - Print the initial values and parameters: